tjhornsb/CS5472_AdvTopicsInCyberSec_SecurityReportCardHealthCheckScript_FinalProject/README.md

 ## Requirements
  - Python 3.9 or higher
  - Packages: tabulate, datetime, matplotlib, io, re, requests, platform, subprocess, socket, pathlib, html, webbrowser, base64

+## Packages
+Some packages used in this program are not pre-installed by Python.
+Please run the commands below if you run into missing packes errors.

+python3 -m pip install --upgrade pip python3 -m pip install tabulate requests matplotlib